-During 2022, Anthem Blue Cross and Blue Shield reduced the amount the Pool paid for Anthem's administration costs for the servicing of claims and handling the network of doctors and hospitals by 3.5%.
+During 2023, Anthem Blue Cross and Blue Shield reduced the amount the Pool paid for Anthem's administration costs for the servicing of claims and handling of the network of doctors and hospitals by 21.3%.

-While during 2021, Blue Cross and Blue Shield did not adjust the amount the Pool paid for Anthem's administration costs for the servicing of claims and handling the network of doctors and hospitals.
+While during 2022, Blue Cross and Blue Shield reduced the amount the Pool paid for Anthem's administration costs for the servicing of claims and handling of the network of doctors and hospitals by 3.5%.

-Anthem also provided plan documents review, membership cards, and administered writing claim checks in 2022 and 2021.
+Anthem also provided plan documents review, membership cards, and administered writing claim checks in 2023 and 2022.